21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Once you reach the end, you will get to enjoy a beautiful view of the water and the surrounding hills.
 It's the perfect spot to just sit, enjoy the view, eat a snack, and recover from the first half of the hike before getting ready to head back.

-You can get to Quarry Rock in 30 minutes when driving from Vancouver, or you can use the public transportation system.
+You can get to Quarry Rock in 30 minutes when driving from Vancouver or use the public transportation system.
 The hike is accessible all year long, but make sure to check the forecast and status of the terrain beforehand.
 Dogs are allowed on the trail too.

 Elsay Lake Trail, North Vancouver